vuejs/test-utils-docs/src/guide/introduction.md

 ## Introduction

-Welcome to Vue Test Utils.
+Welcome to Vue Test Utils!
 This is the documentation for the `vue-test-utils-next` repository, found [here](https://github.com/vuejs/vue-test-utils-next/), which targets Vue.js 3 (aka `vue-next`, found [here](https://github.com/vuejs/vue-next/)).

 ## What is Vue Test Utils?